abhriyaroy/SnappingScrollView/README.md

 ## Library Details

+  - Extends the scrollview class
+  - Min sdk 15
+  - Written in kotlin
+  - Offers disable scroll helper method

 ## Sample App

 ## How to Contribute

-  Please feel free to raise an issue in-case you come across a bug or even if you have any minor suggestion.
+  Please feel free to raise an Issue/Pr in-case you come across a bug or even if you have any minor suggestion.

 ## About the Author